Startup America: Commitments

 - Clarifying Entrepreneurs’ Eligibility for H-1B Visas.
 Companies obtaining H-1B visas for high-skilled employees must demonstrate an employer-employee relationship.
 USCIS has updated its public materials to provide clarity on the H-1B eligibility of entrepreneurs with an ownership stake in their own companies, including sole employees, who may be able to establish the necessary employer-employee relationship.
 Learn more.

 - Engaging Entrepreneurs to Streamline the Visa Process.
-U.S. Citizenship and Immigration Services (USCIS) is launching an “Entrepreneurs in Residence” (EIR) initiative to fully realize the job-creating potential of current immigration law, beginning with policies and practices related to immigrant entrepreneurs.
-Informed by summits with industry leaders to gather high-level strategic input, the agency will bring in a tactical team comprised of entrepreneurs and experts, working with USCIS personnel, to design and implement effective solutions at the policy, training, and officer level.
+U.S. Citizenship and Immigration Services (USCIS) completed an “Entrepreneurs in Residence” (EIR) initiative to fully realize the job-creating potential of current immigration law, beginning with policies and practices related to immigrant entrepreneurs.
+Informed by summits with industry leaders to gather high-level strategic input, the agency brought in a tactical team comprised of entrepreneurs and experts, worked with USCIS personnel, and implemented effective solutions at the policy, training, and officer level.
+The team also launched Entrepreneur Pathways, an online resource center that gives immigrant entrepreneurs an intuitive way to navigate opportunities to start and grow a business in the United States.
 Learn more.

 - Embracing More of the World’s Best and Brightest Science and Technology Graduates.
 The Department of Homeland Security has published an expanded list of science, technology, engineering, and math (STEM) degree programs that immediately qualify eligible graduates on student visas for an Optional Practical Training (OPT) extension—an important step forward in expanding the nation's pool of talented high-skilled graduates and potential entrepreneurs in science and technology fields.
 By expanding the list of STEM degrees to include such fields as Neuroscience, Medical Informatics, Pharmaceutics and Drug Design, Mathematics and Computer Science, more highly skilled foreign graduates will have an extra 17 months to remain in the U.S. to pursue work training in their field of study, beyond the initial 12 months available to all graduates.
 Learn more from 2011 and 2012.